-In CBO's projections, about 10 percent of people's lifetime earnings go toward Social Security payroll taxes.
+In CBO's projections, about 10 percent of people's lifetime earnings goes toward Social Security payroll taxes.
 Those amounts are less than the current payroll tax rate because some people have earnings above the maximum annual amount that is subject to the tax and because payroll tax rates were lower in the past.

-Because earnings over a certain threshold are not taxed, people with high lifetime earnings tend to pay a smaller share of their earnings in payroll taxes.
+Because earnings over a certain threshold are not taxed, people in the highest earnings quintile tend to pay a smaller share of their earnings in payroll taxes.
 In CBO's projections, that pattern does not change much over time.